Blog

 The facilitator has to make sure:

-To be successful in their role, here’s what the facilitator should and shouldn’t do.
+To be successful in their role, here are the key things the facilitator should and shouldn’t do.

 This role consists of effectively supporting participants through the process of making decisions.
 This task can sometimes be done by the facilitator but it should most often be assigned to someone who can then take responsibility for the decision.